-The permission hereby granted shall be for a limited period expiring on 31 December 2019.

-Reason: To allow the impact of the additional number of attendees to the music festival event on the amenities of the area and the special qualities and enjoyment of the South Downs National Park to be reviewed.

-- 2 The use of the site hereby approved shall be restricted to: - i) One major music festival for operating for a maximum of four days and limited to 59,999 attendees in total (the total capacity of 59,999 people shall include ticket holders, performers, guests and staff) and shall only take place between I May and I5 October in any calendar year.
-Any work required in terms of setting up and dismantling infrastructure required for the event shall not exceed 9 weeks in total. - One sporting/endurance event for a maximum of two days and limited to 29,999 attendees in total (The total capacity of 29,999 people shall include ticket holders, participants, guests and staff) and shall only take place between 1 May and 15 October in any calendar year.
-Any work required in terms of setting up and dismantling infrastructure required for the event shall not exceed 3 weeks in total of the South Downs National Park, in accordance with Saved Policies DP4, DP11, CE5 and RT13 of the Winchester District Local Plan Review 2006, Policies CP16 and CP19 of the Winchester District Local Plan Joint Core Strategy 2013, NPPF and National Park Purposes.
+- The permission hereby granted shall be for a limited period expiring on 31 December 2019. - Reason: To allow the impact of the additional number of attendees to the music festival event on the amenities of the area and the special qualities and enjoyment of the South Downs National Park to be reviewed. - The use of the site hereby approved shall be restricted to: - i) One major music festival for operating for a maximum of four days and limited to 59,999 attendees in total (the total capacity of 59,999 people shall include ticket holders, performers, guests and staff) and shall only take place between I May and I5 October in any calendar year.
+Any work required in terms of setting up and dismantling infrastructure required for the event shall not exceed 9 weeks in total. - ii) One sporting/endurance event for a maximum of two days and limited to 29,999 attendees in total (The total capacity of 29,999 people shall include ticket holders, participants, guests and staff) and shall only take place between I May and I5 October in any calendar year.
+Any work required in terms of setting up and dismantling infrastructure required for the event shall not exceed 3 weeks in total - Reason: To protect the amenities, special qualities and landscape character of the South Downs National Park, in accordance with Saved Policies DP4, DP11, CE5 and RT13 of the Winchester District Local Plan Review 2006, Policies CP16 and CP19 of the Winchester District Local Plan Joint Core Strategy 2013, NPPF and National Park Purposes.